MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/net-adapter-config.md

 A pointer to the client's implementation of the [*EVT_NET_ADAPTER_CREATE_RXQUEUE*](evt-net-adapter-create-rxqueue.md) event callback.

 **NetRequestObjectAttributes**
-Optional WDF object attributes associated with the NETREQUESTQUEUE object, or NULL.
+Optional WDF object attributes associated with the NETREQUEST objects, or NULL.
+If not NULL any NETREQUESTs created by the framework will have these attributes.

 **NetPowerSettingsObjectAttributes**
 Optional WDF object attributes associated with the NETPOWERSETTINGS object, or NULL.